microsoft/RD-Agent/docs/scens/model_agent_fin.rst

 🌟 Introduction
 ~~~~~~~~~~~~~~~~

-In this scenario, our automated system proposes hypothesis, constructs model, implements code, receives back-testing, and uses feedbacks.
+In this scenario, our automated system proposes hypothesis, constructs model, implements code, conducts back-testing, and utilizes feedback in a continuous, iterative process.

-Hypothesis is iterated in this continuous process.
-The system aims to automatically optimise performance metrics from Qlib library thereby finding the optimised code through autonomous research and development.
+The goal is to automatically optimize performance metrics within the Qlib library, ultimately discovering the most efficient code through autonomous research and development.

 Here's an enhanced outline of the steps: